 Brian Forsyth, MBChB, FRCP(C)

-- Professor of Pediatrics (General Pediatrics)
+- Professor Emeritus of Pediatrics

 - Associate Director for International Research, Center for Interdisciplinary Research on AIDS

 Graduate of the University of Glasgow, Scotland.
 Pediatric residency at McGill University in Montreal.
 Research interests have focused on child development and the effects of the HIV epidemic on children and families.

 International research focused on the effects of HIV disease on women and children.
 A randomized controlled trial to assess the efficacy of a support intervention designed to promote resilience among young children of HIV-infected women in South Africa.
 The use of participatory action research in improving adherence to prevention of mother to child HIV transmission (PMTCT) in South Africa.

 - MBChB, Glasgow University, 1973

 - Forsyth BW.
 Psychological aspects of HIV infection in children.
 Child And Adolescent Psychiatric Clinics Of North America 2003, 12:423-37.

 - Forsyth BW, Davis JA, Freudigman KA, Katz KH, Zelterman D. Pregnancy and birth rates among HIV-infected women in the United States: the confounding effects of illicit drug use.
 AIDS (London, England) 2002, 16:471-9.

 - Li Y, Zelterman D, Forsyth BW.
 Analyzing multiply matched cohort studies with two different comparison groups: application to pregnancy rates among HIV+ women.
 Biometrics 2003, 59:632-9.

 - Forsyth BW.
 HIV infection in children.
 A new hope.
 Child And Adolescent Psychiatric Clinics Of North America 2000, 9:279-94.